A beginner’s guide to skiing in Georgia, including a quick look at the country’s four established ski resorts and their offerings.

 How to get to Gudauri

-Reached via the stunning Georgian Military Highway towards the Russian border, Gudauri is less than two hours’ drive from Tbilisi.
+Reached via the stunning Georgian Military Highway towards the Russian border, Gudauri is around two hours’ drive from Tbilisi.
 From Gudauri you can easily continue on to Stepantsminda (Kazbegi) to marvel at the spectacular Mt Kazbek and the famous Gergeti Trinity Church.

 It’s possible to hire a car and self-drive, but the mountain roads can be tricky, especially in winter.
 Only choose this option if you’re a confident driver, and be sure to double-check conditions by calling the roads department before you set off. → Check car rental prices on Local Rent.

 Marshrukta minibuses leave for Gudauri from Didube Station in Tbilisi.
-A one-way trip takes around 2-2.5 hours and costs 13 GEL.
-Many vans continue to Kazbegi/Stepantsminda, so be sure to tell the driver you want to get off in Gudauri.
+A one-way trip takes around 2-2.5 hours and costs 10-15 GEL.
+Some vans continue to Kazbegi/Stepantsminda, so be sure to tell the driver you want to get off in Gudauri.

-See here for a detailed transport guide and more options.
+See here for a detailed Gudauri Transport Guide and more options.

 Bakuriani Ski Resort: Best choice for beginners & families